Design & Technology

 In Design and Technology, we implement an inclusive curriculum that meets the statutory requirements of the National Curriculum.

 Teachers assess learning in Design and Technology against knowledge and skills-based learning objectives within unit overviews.
 Our curriculum is delivered through highly effective ‘quality first teaching’.
-Enrichment opportunities, including cookery clubs, provide our children with rich experiences and enhance teaching, learning and knowledge.
+When possible, enrichment opportunities, including cookery clubs, provide our children with rich experiences and enhance teaching, learning and knowledge.

 Our Design and Technology curriculum promotes children’s Spiritual, Moral, Social and Cultural development, ensuring that they are reflective and responsible citizens.
 Fundamental British Values are actively promoted in Design and Technology lessons in order to prepare the children for life in Modern Britain.